kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Interlude 2

-Prior to **Alamofire 4** it was not guaranteed progress callbacks were called on the main queue.
-Starting with **Alamofire 4** the new progress callback API is always called on the main queue.
+Prior to **Alamofire 4**, it was not guaranteed that, progress callbacks were called on the main queue.
+Starting with **Alamofire 4** the new progress API callback is always called on the main queue.

-You can check more details on **Alamofire 4** migration guide:
+You can check more details on **Alamofire 4** migration guide at given link:
 ```
 https://github.com/Alamofire/Alamofire/blob/master/Documentation/Alamofire%204.0%20Migration%20Guide.md
 ```